Sierra-Alpha/desert/docs/project-report.md

-   used to store local customisations for user preferences for all sorts of programs, the problem is that they are not stored in a standard way and in order to be able to have repeatable user experience we want to be able to store them in a git repository which also allows for verioning if a new configuration doesn't result in desired affect for example.
+   used to store local customisations for user preferences for all sorts of programs, the problem is that they are not stored in a standard way and in order to be able to have repeatable user experience we want to be able to store them in a git repository which also allows for versioning, foe example if a new configuration doesn't result in desired affect.

    **Solution**
-   Fortunatley the GNU team are to our rescue again, with GNU Stow.
+   Fortunately the GNU team are to our rescue again, with [GNU Stow](https://www.gnu.org/software/stow/).
 Stow is a symlink farm manager.
 What this means is that you can set up a standard folder with a specific stow structure and it will move your dotfiles into this folder then create and symlink back to the original location for the